Rate limiting¶

 - When a limit is exceeded, clients receive 429 Too Many Requests with

-InMemoryRateLimiteris the canonical single-process choice described in the testing guide.
+InMemoryRateLimiteris the documented single-process choice described in the testing guide.
 Keep limiter state isolated per test when counters must not leak.

 Config fields → HTTP surface¶